substrate-system/connect/README.md

 adding a second machine to an existing user.

 Start a session from an authorized machine.
 You need to implement the `auth` method in the serverside class.
-The `auth` method will be passed any data that the existing device sent with the "approve" message.
+The `auth` method will be passed the initial HTTP `POST` request that the client sends to authenticate & open the room.

 ### server
 This is a partykit server instance.